Maths foundation GCSE

 What is the course about?

 This course is for anyone who already has a good level of Maths but wishes to develop this to GCSE level and gain the qualification.
 The Foundation course offers a comprehensive look at GCSE Maths up to grade 5 (equivalent to grade B/C).
 The course follows the Edexcel syllabus and the qualification is gained by taking exams at the end of the course in May and June.
+(Please note the Friday classes are not every Friday, but approximately every third week).

 What will we cover?